phriscage/cloud-derby/cloud/controller-app/README.md

 ### <a name="deploy_cloud_run">Deploy Cloud Run</a>
-Deploy with [Cloud Run (Beta)](https://cloud.google.com/run/) allows stateless HTTP containers on a fully managed environment or GKE cluster.
+Deploy with Cloud Run allows stateless HTTP containers on a fully managed environment or GKE cluster.
 [Cloud Build](https://cloud.google.com/run/docs/quickstarts/build-and-deploy#containerizing) packages the Docker image into your Google Container repository.
 _Cloud Run and Cloud Build APIs will need to be enabled in your GCP project._

 Build with Cloud Build and TAG: